cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Deleting Reviews

 * As a logged-in user, I want to be able to delete my reviews by clicking a Delete button.
-  * When I'm on the `/users/current/reviews` pages:
+  * When I'm on the `/users/reviews` pages:
     * I can click "Delete" to permanently delete a review I have created.

 ## 3. Favorites

 ### Viewing Favorites

-* As a logged-in _or_ logged-out user, I want to be able to view all the likes of the cars.
+* As a logged-in user, I want to be able to view all my favorites.
-  * When I'm on the `/cars` age:
+  * When I'm on the  `/users/favorites` page:
-    * I can view the total likes of the cars.
+    * I can view all my favorite cars.

 ### Adding Favorites